 Duplicate Submission: Have you submitted a form with us before?
 If so, we are not able to match you with an attorney a second time.

 Not a Viable Case: Did you suffer a physical injury?
-Unfortunately, if you do not have any medical bills, history of treatment, or lost income, it may be difficult for you to find a personal injury attorney to represent you.
-These medical expenses and/or loss to your income provide a base for what you would seek in compensation from the other party.
+Unfortunately, if you do not have any medical bills, history of treatment, or lost income, it may be difficult to find a personal injury attorney to represent you.
+Medical expenses and/or lost income provide a base for what you would seek in compensation from the other party.

 While you may have some expenses that can be proven, the legal expenses involved in a case (such as court filing fees, expert opinions, and medical record costs) may be more than what you could expect to receive in a settlement or court award.
 Most personal injury attorneys will not accept a case if they believe the final legal costs will exceed the possible compensation amount.